An essay about Slam Poetry and Buddy Wakefield by James Bonner

-Buddy Wakefield is a slam poet, and he has a unique way of reflecting our general reactionary and unconscious thoughts and behaviors through poetry.
-He presents the human condition in a way that’s all encompassing and that can open new perspectives to the way that we think and feel.
+Buddy Wakefield is a slam poet with a unique way of reflecting on our general reactionary and unconscious thoughts and behaviors through poetry.
+He presents the human condition in an all-encompassing way and can help open new perspectives to how many of us think and feel.
 This is a characteristic of most spoken-word artists.
-Listening to Buddy Wakefield’s poetry at different times in my life has meant different things to me, presented itself differently, and has allowed me to explore the human experience in a way that’s between the black and white of our ingrained behaviors.
+Listening to Buddy Wakefield’s poetry throughout my life has meant different things to me, presented itself differently, and has allowed me to explore the human experience in a way that’s between the black and white of our ingrained behaviors.

 Buddy Wakefield was born in Louisiana and raised east of Houston, in Baytown, Texas.
-Just shy of thirty years old, and after working as an executive assistant at a biomedical firm in Washington state, Wakefield sold everything he owned, moved into his Honda Civic, and started touring poetry venues across the United States (this is something that I can, kind of, relate to).
-At a young age Buddy Wakefield discovered the power of words, and while touring and performing his poetry throughout the United States his style and magnetic presence quickly set him apart in the world of spoken-word.
+Shy of thirty years old, and after working as an executive assistant at a biomedical firm in Washington state, Wakefield sold everything he owned, moved into his Honda Civic, and started touring poetry venues across the United States (this is something that I can, kind of, relate to).
+At a young age, Buddy Wakefield discovered the power of words.
+While touring and performing his poetry throughout the United States his style and magnetic presence quickly set him apart in the world of spoken word.

-Slam Poetry, for those who might be unfamiliar with the term, is a form of spoken-word poetry that combines the elements of performance, writing, competition, and audience participation performed at events called, “poetry slams,” coined from the power of the audience to praise or destroy a poem in the attendance of the performance.
+Slam Poetry, for those who might be unfamiliar with the term, is a form of spoken-word poetry that combines the elements of performance, writing, competition, and audience participation performed at events called, “poetry slams;” coined from the power of the audience to praise or destroy a poem in the attendance of the performance.
 Buddy Wakefield won the Individual World Poetry Slam competition in 2004-05.
+I’ve never been to an official poetry slam, though I have enjoyed open mics dedicated to spoken word poetry.

 Convenience Stores” paints an image of the everyday life of struggling Americans, with poignant observations and heartbreaking realities of how mental health—but the underlying foundations of mental health, not necessarily the blatant forms of mental health like depression, anxiety, substance abuse, and psychosis that we might immediately, and subconsciously associate with the colloquialism, “mental health,” affect us throughout our day to day lives.

-I haven’t been consumed by the world of slam poetry, although it’s easy to let it happen, there aren’t a lot of spoken word artists that I’m as familiar with as Buddy Wakefield.
-I have enjoyed listening to the poems of Sarah KayGeorge the PoetEmi Mahmoud, and Blythe Baird, but for every one poet there are a thousand more waiting in the wings; people who got tired of maneuvering the bureaucracy of expression so, standing in place, they just started talking out loud, and eventually they were given a microphone.
-I like this world because it’s both expressive and introspective simultaneously, for example, I was doing some research for this post and I happened across a poem called “To This Day,” by Shane Koyczan.
+I’m not as familiar with other spoken word artists as I am with Buddy Wakefield, I have enjoyed listening to the poems of Sarah KayGeorge the PoetEmi Mahmoud, and Blythe Baird, but for every one poet there are a thousand more waiting in the wings; people who got tired of maneuvering the bureaucracy of expression so, standing in place, they just started talking out loud, and eventually they were given a microphone.
+I like this world because it’s expressive and introspective simultaneously, for example, I was researching for this post and I happened across a poem called “To This Day,” by Shane Koyczan.

 Back to blog